 Configure the Input Object to be the file document entity that is associated to your entity to be exported.

-Provide a Description for identifying and documenting what this exact template is used for.
+Provide a Description for identifying and documenting what this template is for:

-Specify the Date time export format for how the dates and times should appear in the Excel file once exported.
+Specify the Date time export format which defines how the dates and times should appear in the Excel file once exported.